donfranke/cs50/README.md

 # cs50
 Solutions to cs50 problems
-This requires the cs50 dependency
+The cs50 dependency is required to run.